Everyone is welcome!

 Extended Day Program

 Please enter through the Main Entrance on The Great Road.
 Park along the circle and pick-up your child in the Lower School area marked "Extended Day."

-Drop off and Pick up for Adventure trips will be at the rink.
+Drop off and Pick up will be in Upper Colross Parking Lot